filviu/blog/content/posts/2011/2011-06-16-vi-usage-reference.md

   - vi

 ---
 Recently I had to do some work on a Solaris Server.
 This meant two things: finding a new appreciation for the user friendliness of the linux console and second it meant that I had to use the barebones vi.
-You know, the one where the arrows and backspace won&#8217;t work.
+You know, the one where the arrows and backspace won't work.
 Smart.
-So here&#8217;s a little list compiled with the more important functions
+So here's a little list compiled with the more important functions

 First I had to